joschkabirk/docker-template/README.md

  ```

 **What happened here?**

-When you executed the `singularity run` command, singularity first downloaded
+When you executed the `singularity run` command, Singularity first downloaded
-the docker image from DockerHub and then converted it to a singularity image
+the Docker image from DockerHub and then converted it to a Singularity image
 (`.sif` file).
 After that, it executed the image and streamed the output to your terminal.
 The output `Hello from Docker!` and the lines after that are the output of